Clean Energy Future Committee Meeting - Public Information Session on Fossil Fuel Warrant Article

 - Introduction: The Clean Energy Future Committee will co-host this public information session about a warrant article that will help Arlington reach its 2050 net zero goal.

 Arlington’s Clean Energy Future Committee (CEFC), in concert with Sustainable Arlington and Mothers Out Front, has scheduled a public information session on a proposed Town bylaw that would prohibit fossil fuel infrastructure in new construction and major renovations.
-The information session will be held on Thursday, February 27 from 7:00 PM to 9:00 PM in the Lyons Hearing Room at Town Hall, 730 Massachusetts Avenue, Arlington.
+The information session was held on Thursday, February 27 from 7:00 PM to 9:00 PM in the Lyons Hearing Room at Town Hall, 730 Massachusetts Avenue, Arlington.
+ACMi recorded the information session, and the recording will be available on acmi.tv in the future.

 The Select Board has inserted an article for a proposed fossil fuel bylaw on the warrant for Annual Town Meeting, which begins April 27.
 The article was inserted at the request of the CEFC.
 The CEFC supports a prohibition on fossil fuel infrastructure in new construction and major renovations because it would help Arlington achieve the Town’s goal of reducing carbon pollution to net zero by 2050.
 The CEFC is currently developing a plan to achieve net zero carbon emissions by 2050, and a major focus of the plan is to reduce or eliminate the combustion of carbon-intensive fossil fuels for heating and transportation.